foundweekends/giter8/README.markdown

     description = Creates a giter8 project template. giter8_version = ls(giter8-plugin, n8han)

+Giter8 can also resolve the latest version of projects through the **Central Maven Repository**.

+In your `default.properties`, define a value as `maven(groupId, artifactId)` to have its latest version looked up from the central repo.
+Keep in mind that Scala projects are typically published with a Scala version identifier in the artifact id.
+So for the Unfiltered library, we could refer to the latest version as follows:

+    unfiltered_version = maven(net.databinder, unfiltered_2.11)

 [StringTemplate][st], wrapped by [Scalasti][scalasti], is the engine that applies giter8 templates, so template fields in source files are bracketed with the `$` character.
 For example, a "classname" field